 Reginald Hugh Knyvett’s description of the aftermath of Fromelles from Chapter XIX: The Battle of Fleurbaix

 When darkness came the second night, we had organized parties of rescue, but we still had practically no stretchers, and the most of the men had to be carried in on our backs.

 There were men who were forty-eight hours without food or drink, without having their wounds dressed, knowing that the best they had to hope for was a bullet.
-That the chances were they would die of starvation or exposure, and yet again and again would they refuse to be taken until we should look to see if there was not some one alive in a neighboring shell-hole.
+That the chances were they would die of starvation or exposure, and yet, again and again, would they refuse to be taken until we should look to see if there was not someone alive in a neighbouring shell-hole.
 They would tell us to “look in the drain, or among those bushes over there.”
 During the day they had heard a groan.
-A groan, mind you, and there were men there with legs off, and arms hanging by a skin, and men sightless, with half their face gone, with bowels exposed, and every kind of unmentionable wounds, yet some one had groaned.
-Why, some had gritted teeth on bayonets, others had stuffed their tunics in their mouths, lest they should groan.
-Some one had written of the Australian soldier in the early part of the war, “that they never groan,” and these men who had read that would rather die than not live up to the reputation that some newspaper correspondent had given them.
+A groan, mind you, and there were men there with legs off, and arms hanging by a skin, and men sightless, with half their face gone, with bowels exposed, and every kind of unmentionable wounds, yet someone had groaned.
+Why some had gritted teeth on bayonets, others had stuffed their tunics in their mouths, lest they should groan.
+Someone had written of the Australian soldier in the early part of the war, “that they never groan,” and these men who had read that would rather die than not live up to the reputation that some newspaper correspondent had given them.

 There was another man who was anxious about his money-belt; perhaps it contained something more valuable than money.
 I went back for it, stuffing it in my pocket, and then forgot all about it.
 When I thought of it again the belt was gone, and the owner had gone off to hospital.
 I do not know who he was, and maybe he thinks I have his belt still.